googleprojectzero/Jackalope/README.md

 Jackalope consists of the following main classes:

 `Fuzzer` - The 'main' class that handles most of the high-level tasks such as keeping track of corpus and coverage, scheduling jobs to threads, communicating with the server (if present).
 The Fuzzer class exposes several virtual methods that can be used to modify it's behavior.
-Users can create custom fuzzers by subclassinng the `Fuzzer` class and overloading these methods.
+Users can create custom fuzzers by subclassing the `Fuzzer` class and overloading these methods.

 `Sample` - A simple class for storing sample data (bytes).